Invarion/invarion-docs/docs/rapid-plan/getting-started/transferring-license.md

 ---

-# Changing the user of a license
+# Changing the User of a License

 Licenses can be reassigned to new users, or in the case of multi-machine licenses additional users can be added to the list of assigned users.
 This task can be completed by any user in the account with administrative permissions - for details on how they can do so please visit our ***Account Managment*** section.